312hzeng/Light-and-Sound-Memory-Game/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [ ] Start Button has a sound when it is clicked

 ## Video Walkthrough (GIF)
 ![loseGame.gif](https://github.com/312hzeng/Light-and-Sound-Memory-Game/blob/master/loseGame.gif)